AntonioIIOlaguer/keyfy/README.md

 > - **Windows** `C:\Users\yourname\AppData\Local\keyfy`

 ## Usage
-There are two ways to interactive with the application
+There are two ways to interact with the application

 ### Interactive mode
 Run this command in your terminal.